 Our partnership agreement does not require us to distribute any of the cash we generate from operations.
 We believe, however, that it will be in the best interests of our unitholders if we distribute a substantial portion of the cash we generate from operations.
-The board of directors of our general partner will adopt a policy to distribute an amount equal to the available cash we generate each quarter to our unitholders.
-Our first distribution, however, will include available cash for the period from the closing of this offering through September 30, 2014.
+The board of directors of our general partner will adopt a policy to distribute an amount equal to the available cash we generate each quarter to our unitholders, beginning with the quarter ending , 2014.
+Our initial dividend policy will be to distribute approximately \$ per quarter (or \$ on an annualized basis).
+We currently expect that the initial distribution will equal approximately % of the cash generated from operations for the twelve months ending June 30, 2015.
+We expect to retain the remainder of funds generated from operations during that period to fund replacement and growth capital.